rockettheme/docs/Docs/magento/themes/hexeris/adding_widget_instances.md

 The first is the long bar with the text reading: `A multi-faceted content display module...` and a **Read More** button, as seen on the demo homepage.

 The second is the floating social links box, visible on all pages on the demo.
-So,

 ### Home Page Block